Low Methane Yield

 Biochar’s alkaline nature and cation exchange capacity help buffer pH fluctuations, maintaining optimal conditions for methanogenic archaea even with variable feedstock inputs.

-Results validated across lab, pilot, and commercial-scale operations.
+Biochar's impact on AD performance has been validated across lab, pilot, and commercial-scale operations.

 Chiappero et al., Renewable & Sustainable Energy Reviews (2022)